Dogs and

 -

-Dogs are especially suitable for understanding heart problems in cardiovascular studies due to the resemblance in heart connectivity and size to the humans.
-Studies led to the development of blood transfusion procedures and the creation of the electrical defibrillator to restore normal heart rhythm.
+Dogs are especially suitable for understanding heart problems in cardiovascular studies due to the resemblance in heart connectivity and size to humans.
+Studies with dogs led to the development of blood transfusion procedures and the creation of the electrical defibrillator to restore normal heart rhythm.
 More recently, dogs have been used as a model to investigate heart rhythm disorders in different ways; identify genetic risk factors for heart disease, in a study led by EARA member the University of Helsinki, Finland; and to test and validate improvements to the administration of drugs for heart failure, at the National Cerebral and Cardiovascular Center, Japan.

 -